Short answer: Yes, oh my God, yes! Here’s a little story of how I arrived at this conclusion.

 As I admitted in How to Write a Beautiful Condolence Card to Someone Who Has Lost a Child, our son’s passing taught us much about death and grief.
 One myth in particular was completely blown out of the water.
 If someone loses a child or a loved one, it is better to not talk about their death; that will make the survivor think about it and make them more sad.
 Complete nonsense!
 That’s the only thing they can think about—it is the elephant they ride into every room they enter.
 And not acknowledging the loss and talking about it makes them feel even more isolated, the victim and depressed.

 It is no different for someone with an end of life disease.
 They are completely consumed by their illness, and bombarded by all of the input from their health professionals, the frightened eyes and faces of their friends and family, not to mention the pain and suffering that has hi-jacked their body.
 They are probably reticent to talk about their impending death with you—they are concerned that it will upset you and make you sad.
 Right?
-You can indulge their “wishes” and keep the conversation light: the hot weather in the Central Valley or the recent rodeo in Porterville.
+You can indulge their “wishes” and keep the conversation light: the firm is doing well and I’m working on some interesting client matters.

 Or, you can seize upon one of the few remaining lucid moments you may have with your friend or loved one and take a plunge into what may be completely foreign and frightening territory— have a conversation about death and all of the feelings and emotions you have for this person that are damned up inside you.